 Client intake and client relationship management tools

 Clio Grow is client intake software that makes it easy to keep track of potential clients through the entire client intake process and to create a simple onboarding experience.
-And, Clio Grow syncs seamlessly with Clio to give your firm a more streamlined workflow for client management.
+It also syncs seamlessly with Clio to give your firm a more streamlined workflow for client management.

 Improve how your firm communicates with clients, and you’ll set yourself up to succeed long term.
-Better communication means better client experiences, leading to happy clients, positive reviews, and potential referrals for your law firm.
+That’s because better client communication means better experiences—which can lead to happier clients, positive reviews, and potential referrals for your law firm.

 To recap, here are a few key tips to keep in mind to ensure you’re communicating with your clients in the best way possible: